 Friday, 29 May

-Our first session kicking off the weekend includes three of the highlights you might have seen in our event trailer – the animated version of Vikram Ramakrishnan’s dystopian parable, Lizzy Yarwood’s experimental prose piece set in a Berlin public pool, and SJ Fowler’s poetic world tour of (teddy) bear species – as well as a studio tour with our cover artist, Morgan Stokes, and music by the acoustic duo flora falls.
+Our first session kicking off the weekend includes three of the highlights from our event trailer above – the animated version of Vikram Ramakrishnan’s dystopian parable, Lizzy Yarwood’s experimental prose piece set in a Berlin public pool, and SJ Fowler’s poetic world tour of (teddy) bear species – as well as a studio tour with our cover artist, Morgan Stokes, and music by the acoustic duo flora falls.

 Welcome with Editor in Chief, Jake Schneider